 My Food Bag.

 The meals are easily ordered online, and they also offer the option to swap some of the meals that aren’t as exciting for something more to your preference.
-They also allow you to skip and pause delivery if you require.
-They deliver at a time that is convenient to you (Sunday or Monday) and have thought about the fact that people may be at work so can deliver in the evenings.
+They also allow you to skip and pause delivery if you require it.
+They deliver at a time that is convenient for you (Sunday or Monday) and have thought about the fact that people may be at work so can deliver in the evenings.
 Although interestingly the meals didn’t come in a bag but in a rather large and heavy box!

 What we loved: